Quality of life after Total Knee Replacement Surgery

 Also, one might find it difficult to perform activities like kneeling, jumping, running and heavy laborious work.
 Getting involved in contact sports might not be advisable.

-It is important to talk to the orthopedic surgeon before going for it.
+It is important to talk to the orthopaedic surgeon before going for it.

 There are risks of the artificial joint being broken and damaging surrounding tissues to a great extent!
 Feeling some sort of achiness or pain is common when initiating activities.